ni/nidaqmx-python/README.rst

 Usage
 =====
-The following is a basic example of using an :py:class:`nidaqmx.task.Task` object.
+The following is a basic example of using an **nidaqmx.task.Task** object.
-This example illustrates how the single, dynamic :py:meth:`nidaqmx.task.Task.read` method returns the appropriate data type.
+This example illustrates how the single, dynamic **nidaqmx.task.Task.read** method returns the appropriate data type.

 .. code-block:: python